 SOS Children's Village Tela

 SOS Children's Village Tela has actively contributed to the protection and support of vulnerable children and young people in the region since the late 1970s.
-In one of Latin America's poorest countries, tens of thousands of children face neglect, abuse and precarious socioeconomic conditions as they grow up.
+In one of Latin America's most under pressured countries, tens of thousands of children face neglect, abuse and precarious socioeconomic conditions as they grow up.

 Young lives marked by violence and lack of care